'We want Tino Rangatiratanga over our lives': Waikato joins nationwide protest

 ”We are kaitiaki.
 We are the whenua.
 We are the mokopuna of our ancestors.
 We have a duty today.”

-Meanwhile, in Taupō the hikoi is moving along one lane of Lake Terrace.
+Meanwhile, in Taupō around 200 people have taken part in the hikoī which moved along one lane of Lake Terrace towards the town’s lakefront.

+After arriving at Te Ātea, children and rangatahi performed a haka and speeches were being given, mostly in te reo.

+Taupō's protest organiser, Meriana Taputu is speaking to the crowd saying: ”Educate yourselves, your whanau, your hapu and your iwi.